House of Valois-Burgundy: History

 The former Frankish Kingdom of Burgundy had been divided into an East and West Frankish part by the 843 Treaty of Verdun.
 While the eastern part evolved to the Kingdom of Burgundy-Arles that included the Free County of Burgundy and was incorporated into the Holy Roman Empire in 1032, the western Duchy of Burgundy, established about 918 by Richard the Justiciar, became a fief of the French royal House of Capet under King Robert II in 1002.
 To meet the demands of the Burgundian nobles for autonomy, King Robert installed his second son Henry as Duke of Burgundy about 1016, a title that passed to his younger brother Robert I and his descendants after Henry had succeeded his father as King of France in 1031.

 The Capetian House of Burgundy became extinct when Duke Philip I died in 1361, before he was able to consummate the marriage with Margaret of Dampierre, heiress of Count Louis II of Flanders.
-On 28 December 1361 John II of France, the second Valois king, successfully claimed the duchy.
+On 28 December 1361, John II of France, the second Valois king, successfully claimed the duchy.

 The duchy did not merge into the royal domain; it remained a distinct feudal entity, with the Burgundian estates firmly opposing annexation.

-In January 1362, John II of France had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but As early as January 25, 1362, John appointed John of Melun, Count of Tancarville as govenor of Burgundy.
+In January 1362, John II of France had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but as early as January 25, 1362, John appointed John of Melun, Count of Tancarville as governor of Burgundy.
 John then passed the duchy to his youngest son Philip as an apanage in 1363.